- Doctorate, Naturopathic Medicine - Bastyr University, Kenmore, WA

 - Diplomate of Acupuncture, National Certification Commission for Acupuncture and Oriental Medicine

-“Acupuncture is a powerful treatment we can offer each of our patients to gently reduce side effects, support the whole person and improve quality of life,” says Gurneet Singh, a licensed acupuncturist at Cancer Treatment Centers of America (CTCA) at Eastern Regional Medical Center.
+“Acupuncture is a powerful treatment we can offer each of our patients to gently reduce side effects, support the whole person and improve quality of life,” says Gurneet Singh, a licensed acupuncturist at Cancer Treatment Centers of America® (CTCA) in Philadelphia.
 Singh is nationally certified and designated as a Diplomate of Acupuncture by the National Certification Commission for Acupuncture and Oriental Medicine.

 Singh understands that for many patients, acupuncture is very new to them.
 She works diligently to educate her patients and has a gentle, respectful approach to her acupuncture treatments, making certain that each patient is comfortable.
 For Singh, this is a part of the Mother Standard® of care at CTCA, which she feels is the ultimate and ideal, patient-focused care model.